What is lead abatement?

 Because the majority of Toledo’s housing stock was built before 1978, we have inherited a large, toxic legacy of lead paint.
 Every year, hundreds of Toledo children test high for lead in their blood, a value of 3.5 µg/dL or greater.
 There is no safe level of lead in the bloodstream.
 3.5 µg/dL represents the highest 2.5% of children ages 1-5 in the entire U.S. population.
 You can read more about the blood lead reference value on the CDC’s website.

 - Owners of all residential rental properties in Lucas County must register with the Auditor.
-Compliance for the rental registry portion will begin enforcement in Toledo on June 30th, 2021.

 - Owners of 1-4 unit properties built before 1978 must also get a Lead-Safe Certificate from the Toledo-Lucas County Health Department.
-Those who operate family childcare homes (e.g. in-home daycares) also need a lead-safe certificate but do not need to register with the Auditor’s rental registry.
+Those who operate family childcare homes (e.g. in-home daycare’s) also need a lead-safe certificate but do not need to register with the Auditor’s rental registry.

 - Housing Choice Voucher (formerly Section 8) properties are not exempt and must get a Lead-Safe Certificate.